drazic1/droneDispatcher/README.md

 ```

 ### Constraints
-There's a number of constraints that your solution must obey:
+There's a number of constraints that the solution must obey:

 - The depo is located at 303 Collins Street, Melbourne, VIC 3000
 - Drones might already be carrying a package.
 The time to deliver this package should be taken into account when comparing drones.